 Wing-half Duncan signed for the Hornets in November 1963.
 He played more as a full-back for the club, and set a club record for consecutive appearances, 457 in total and 280 in the Football League.
-He left to join Southport in 1974.
+He left to join Southport in 1974 and sadly passed away in early 2019.

-He has remained living in the Southport area, and Watford Legends spoke to Duncan in 2012.
+He remained living in the Southport area, and Watford Legends spoke to Duncan in 2012.

 Hi Duncan.
 Thanks for talking with Watford Legends.
 You joined Watford from Grimsby for £1,300.
 How did that move come about?